stardothosting/shift8-cdn/readme.txt

 9. Asia Pacific - Mumbai, India
 10. Latin America - Sao Paulo, Brazil

+You can learn more about how the CDN was setup and how it works by reading our [blog post](https://www.shift8web.ca/2019/05/how-we-created-our-own-free-content-delivery-network-for-wordpress-users/).

 == Want to see the plugin in action? ==

 You can view three example sites where this plugin is live :